 The activities offered by Robohome 2.0 and defined in Task 1.2 and 1.3 will be monitored.
 These can be for instance the time required to complete a “memory” game or a puzzle or a physical exer-game, the score, the average number of points lost in card games, etc.

-MONITORING USER TYPICAL ADL BY MEANS OF INSTRUMENTED OBJECTS
+MONITORING PHYSICAL ACTIVITY BY MEANS OF INSTRUMENTED OBJECTS